 In Motion Dentists caters to the dental needs of the aging population and those that might experience disabilities later in life.
 Our doctors work closely with:

 Elderly patients who reside in the greater Los Angeles County and Orange County and require dental services can rely on In Motion Dentists to provide age-appropriate and empathetic service.
-Our mobile dentists, Dr. Banner and Dr. Marc, aim to deliver patient-centered care and involve each patient’s family members as requested.
+Our mobile dentists – Dr. Banner, Dr. Marc, and Dr. Wessling – aim to deliver patient-centered care and involve each patient’s family members as requested.
 Their approach gives the families or caregivers a clearer idea of how to further take care of their loved ones.

 Our team also works with insurance and financing providers to make sure our elderly dental care services are affordable.